 What Do Telomeres Have to Do with Health and Aging?

-One of the largest studies to date on telomeres shed some light on telomeres’ effect on a person’s health.
+One of the largest studies to date on telomeres shed some light on telomeres’ effect on a person’s health, and how it related to one’s longevity.
 Researchers collected saliva samples and medical records of more than 100,000 participants.
 Their findings showed that shorter-than-average telomere length was associated with a boost in mortality risk — even after adjusting for lifestyle factors like smoking, alcohol consumption and education that are linked to telomere length.
-(3)

 There’s also another key player in the game: telomerase.